NHSDigital/software-engineering-quality-framework/practices/feature-toggling.md

 Features behind toggles should be tested in both their enabled and disabled states.
 This ensures correctness regardless of the toggle value.

-- Write tests that explicitly set the toggle on and off.
+- Prefer testing the behaviour behind the toggle (e.g. via Strategy implementations) directly, rather than toggling features within tests.
+- Where the Strategy Pattern is used, write separate unit tests for each strategy to validate their behaviour in isolation.
-- Use test frameworks that allow injecting or mocking toggle values.
+- If toggling is required in tests, use frameworks that allow injecting or mocking toggle values cleanly.
-- Consider test coverage for the toggle transitions (e.g., changing at runtime).
-- Ensure integration and end-to-end tests include scenarios where toggles are disabled.
+- Ensure integration and end-to-end tests include scenarios with the toggle both enabled and disabled, especially if the toggle is expected to persist across multiple releases.
+- Include toggle state in test names or descriptions to clarify test intent (e.g. `shouldReturnNull_whenFeatureDisabled()`).
+- Track test coverage across both toggle states and regularly review it for long-lived or critical toggles.
+- Ensure test coverage includes edge cases introduced by toggled logic, such as different user roles, environment-specific behaviour, or state transitions.
+- Use contract tests where toggled behaviour affects external APIs or integrations to ensure they remain backward-compatible.
+- Avoid asserting on the presence or structure of toggle code itself, focus on testing expected outcomes.

 This is particularly important for toggles that persist for more than one release cycle.

 ## Designing for failure

-Feature toggles should never become a point of failure.
+If you are using a feature toggle service external to the application, feature toggles should never become a point of failure.
 Design your system so that it behaves predictably even if the toggle service is unavailable or fails to return a value.

 Best practices: